Single pot still Irish whiskey

 Words by Simon Difford

-Although the term Single Pot Still Irish Whiskey is particularly identified with Irish Distillers' Midleton Distillery in County Cork, other Irish distillers such as Teeling in Dublin are now producing this style of spirit, and when they have sufficient aged stocks may choose to also market their whiskey using this term.
+Although the term Single Pot Still Whiskey is particularly identified with Irish Distillers' Midleton Distillery in County Cork, numerous other Irish distillers such as Teeling in Dublin are now producing and marketing this style of spirit.

 Single pot still whiskey contains varying proportions of malted and unmalted barley whereas more commonplace 'single malt whiskies' are made solely using malted barley.
 It is the use of unmalted or 'green' barley that sets this whiskey apart and it was only introduced in the 1800s by Irish distillers seeking to reduce the amount of tax they were paying on malted barley, a tax that had seen dramatic increases at the time.